inmve/free-ai-coding/README.md

 Help make this resource more accurate by sharing your actual coding hours → [Submit your usage data](https://free-ai-usage.vercel.app/)

 If you spot an error, missing source link, or have updated quota/model information, please open an issue or pull request with a source.
 New tool contributions are welcomed!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 ### Disclaimer